 - Always replace safety signs that are missing or have become illegible.
-Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory. - Always keep safety signs clean and legible. - Parts replaced that had a safety decal on them must also have the safety sign replaced.
+Safety signs are available from your local Wallenstein Equipment dealer or distributor. - Keep the safety signs clean and legible at all times. - Parts replaced that had a safety sign (decal) on them must also have the safety sign replaced.